lolney/bottleneck/readme.md

 # Bottleneck

-Bottleneck is an open source, RTS-inspired game based around efficiently automating the management of your base.
+Bottleneck is an open source, RTS-inspired game about efficiently automating the management of your base.
 Collect resources by solving naturally-integrated programming problems, which you can use to build defenses or break down your opponent's.
 Win by gathering enough creeps to circumvent those defenses and breach your opponent's keep.

 Preview:
 ![](https://i.imgur.com/d3UhZJu.jpg)